 Today Tom looks like a healthy child on the outside; however, his symptoms are progressing.
 He fatigues easily, he has swallowing difficulties and at times it’s difficult to understand his speech.
 He experiences a lot of pain in his muscles due to cramping and ‘pins and needles’ – a neuropathic type of pain.
 He has Episodic Cluster Headaches which cause excruciating and debilitating pain.
 His joints are painful and stiff; His eyes are deteriorated.
 Tom has experienced ‘stroke-like’ episodes which affect his speech and memory.
 At times his speech is very poor or he cannot speak for a few hours, which really upsets him.
 His hearing is now being affected by the disease.

-Tom attends Shore Prep School in Sydney.
+Tom attends Shore School in Sydney.
 The school has been tremendously supportive and proactive.
-He attends shorter school days to try and conserve his energy levels.
+He attends shorter and fewer school days to try and conserve his energy levels.
 A carer assists him in the classroom as he tires easily, loses focus and is finding learning a challenge.
 He experiences difficulty with short term memory loss which seems to be progressing.